Chicken Angara

 Keep a small bowl in the center of the pan and keep the hot charcoal in the bowl.

-Drizzle 1 teaspoon ghee on top of the charcoal and immediately cover the lid of the pan.
+Drizzle 1 teaspoon ghee on top of the charcoal and immediately close the lid of the pan.

 Let the curry absorb the smoke for 3-4 minutes.